SPSDevs/Organization-Info/README.md

 # Organization Info

-**Please send any of the owners a pm about joining a project and we'll be sure to fill you in on what to do!**
+**Please send any of the leaders a pm about joining a project and we'll be sure to fill you in on what to do!**

 ### Table of Contents